VoltG3/doc/README.md

-# Play JAVA EBean - almost tutorial
+# Play JAVA EBean - tutorial

-This is an example Play application that uses Java, and communicates with an postgres database an also using in memory database for test purposing via EBean
+This is an example Play application that uses Java and communicates with a postgres database and also uses H2 inMemory database for test purposes via EBean

 Step by step will look at how to add a full chapter and test it

 ### Original sources
 >>#### play-java-ebean-example
->>This is an example Play application that uses Java, and communicates with an in memory database using EBean.
 >>The GitHub location for this project is inside:
 >><https://github.com/playframework/play-samples>
 >>